 Specifically — how did you arrive on this page?

-Where you are physically located isn't of great consquence as this is the web and you could be reading this before bed in Chennai, India just as easily as you could be reading it on your phone riding the bus to work in Toronto.
+Your physical location isn't of great consquence as this is the web and you could be reading this before bed in Chennai, India just as easily as you could be reading it on your phone riding the bus to work in Toronto.

 Your gender, race, age, and sexual orientation do not play a role nor do your politics — unless you follow me closely on Twitter.

-In truth, you probably arrived here because of the transitive power of trust.
+You probably arrived here because of the transitive power of trust.

 There are many factors that directly influence the amount of trust you are willing to extend to the environment around you when you take that first step into the street.
 Below are just a few of the considerations that weigh on your decision: